Fitness Tips

 • Warm-up for a few minutes, whatever works for you – up to five minutes.
 You can take a walk at a fast pace on the treadmill or jog.

 • Increase the speed and go up to 10MPH.
-It is a moderate intensity level speed regardless of your fitness level – suitable for beginners and more experienced people.
+It is an accessible speed regardless of your fitness level – suitable for beginners and more experienced people.
 Stick to this speed for about a minute.

 • Reduce the speed to 5MPH and take a fast pace walk for around 10 seconds.